sinanislekdemir/payton/README.md

 | F2 | Previous Camera |
 | F3 | Next Camera |
 | H | Open / Close Help Window |

+## Environment variables

+Some options can be configured from the environment variables.

+- `SDL_WINDOW_WIDTH`: Set window width.
+- `SDL_WINDOW_HEIGHT`: Set window height.
+- `GL_MULTISAMPLEBUFFERES`: Set OpenGL multisample buffer count for antialiasing. (usually 1 or 2)
+- `GL_MULTISAMPLESAMPLES`: Set OpenGL multisample sampling count for antialiasing. (usually 1-16)

+Without `GL_MULTISAMPLEBUFFERS` AND `GL_MULTISAMPLESAMPLES`, you may notice pixelated graphics.
+There is no default set for those values because they can vary between graphic cards.

 ## Examples